 A collaboration with Marche Polytechnic University has been established for the purposes of developing models for assessing sites and quantifying the impact of removing platforms.
 With regard to the Italian off-shore sector, the decommissioning of platforms will represent a major commitment on the part of Eni over the coming years.
 Such operations have already begun with the mine closure programme, which is designed to pave the way for the platforms to be removed and will see work being carried out on some 40 or so off-shore wells over the coming years, with work already under way on two of them.
 In the Upstream sector, meanwhile, the off-shore decommissioning plan for the district of Ravenna is expected to require financial investment amounting to some €150 million over the next few years, with 33 wells set to close and 15 structures to be dismantled, subject to the necessary permits being obtained.
 With regard to on-shore facilities, meanwhile, decommissioning work is already more advanced on the whole.
 Almost all decommissioned structures for which the necessary permits have been obtained have already been demolished and removed and the process of reclaiming the corresponding environmental features, which follows the decommissioning stage, already under way where necessary.
 Significant results have already been achieved in areas that were once home to large petrochemical sites, such as Assemini (CA), Porto Marghera (VE), Priolo (SR), Brindisi and Crotone, to name but a few, where almost all decommissioned plants have now been completely removed.

-We have been actively involved in various projects aimed at closing mines and decommissioning industrial areas for a few years now and have recently launched a number of major projects involving the green conversion of decommissioned industrial sites, such as the conversion of the traditional refineries in Marghera and Gela into green refineries, for example.
+We have been actively involved in various projects aimed at closing mines and decommissioning industrial areas for a few years now and have recently launched a number of major projects involving the conversion of decommissioned industrial sites, such as the conversion of the traditional refineries in Marghera and Gela into biorefinery, for example.

 Off-shore facilities that are not to be removed may be reused by other parties for scientific, environmental monitoring and various other purposes, including in the renewable energy field.
 Furthermore, the significant investment planned will have a major impact on employment.
 In this respect, it is particularly important that groups with the ability to offer an integrated service, especially where off-shore activity is concerned, from operations at sea to storage and work spaces on land that will make it possible to do away with recovery and disposal operations, be set up if such operations are to be executed more efficiently and the impact on the local area maximised.
 Those areas that are freed up as a result of these structures being removed can then be returned to the local authorities to serve new purposes or be used for new industrial initiatives, given that the infrastructures and services that would encourage reuse are already in place.
 Decommissioning is therefore a practical example of efficiency, sustainability and a circular economy, which is why Eni has set itself the goal of enhancing the process and transforming it into an opportunity for all of the stakeholders involved, pursuing concrete actions and promoting a transparent and on-going dialogue with all of the parties concerned.